All Episodes

 He said they were innocent.

-He didn't just say there was insufficient evidence, and we can't move forward.
+He didn't just say there was insufficient evidence, we can't move forward.

 He proclaimed them innocent.

-Uh in a in a in a didn't mention his name, but he he made it clear that this was an abomination of a case that should have never gone forward, proposed a law saying that North Carolina Supreme Court can in certain circumstances take a case away from a prosecuting attorney.
+He then ripped Nyphong, didn't mention his name, but he made it clear that this was an abomination of a case that should have never gone forward, proposed a law saying that North Carolina Supreme Court can, in certain circumstances, take a case away from a prosecuting attorney.

 This is simply unheard of.

-And then and I wondered about if they're going to apologize, and uh maybe for you know civil liability down the road, and I could actually do that, but uh he clearly said the Attorney General that that uh the people need to be doing some apologizing, and he clearly is referring to knife wong and the accuser,
+And then, and I wondered about if they're going to apologize, and maybe for civil liability down the road, and I could actually do that.

-uh, if you ask me, and maybe even the media, and maybe even these eighty-eight professors at Duke that signed that letter suggesting these were reprobate kids and it needed to be kicked out, apologize to the whole Duke Lacrosse team, apologize to the coach who Got fired.
+But he clearly said, the Attorney General, that the people need to be doing some apologizing, and he clearly is referring to Nyphong and the accuser, if you ask me, and maybe even the media, and maybe even these 88 professors at Duke that signed that letter suggesting these were reprobate kids and he needed to be kicked out, apologized to the whole Duke La Crosse team, apologized to the coach who got fired.

 And I'm struck by one thing before I go to the break.

-I remember this this Rutgers press conference yesterday, where one of the uh basketball team members, one of the students, said that uh she might probably be scarred for life by by the words that were used on that on that radio show.
+I remember this Rutgers press conference yesterday, where one of the basketball team members, one of the students, said that she might probably be scarred for life by the words that were used on that radio show.

-And I'm just wondering how scarred for life these three Duke Lacrosse players will be for the rest of their lives by false allegations.
+I'm just wondering how scarred for life these three Duke lacrosse players will be for the rest of their lives by false allegations.

 Like this.